Fast, effortless and 100% online.

-- the downside: if you choose this allowance, you won’t be able to claim anything else.
+If you choose this to claim this allowance, you won’t be able to claim any other expenses or allowances.

 |Type of expense||Can I claim it?||How much can I claim?|

 |Home rent||Yes||Either claim the percentage that you use your home for work, or a flat home office allowance|

 |Home insurance||Yes||Same as for home rent|

 |Home utilities (electric bill, phone bill, etc.)||Yes||Same as for home rent|

 |Home repairs||Yes||Same as for home rent|